VinzenzKlass/python-postgres/README.md

 ---

-Python Postgres is an abstraction over [psycopg](https://www.psycopg.org/psycopg3/docs/index.html) and aims to provide the simplest way to interact with PostgreSQL databases in Python.
+Python Postgres is an abstraction over [psycopg](https://www.psycopg.org/psycopg3/docs/index.html) and aims to provide a simple, SQL-based way to interact with PostgreSQL databases in Python.

 **I have just started this project, and it is not ready for production use.
 I am still working on every aspect of it and may abandon it at any point without warning.**